Word Gems

 E. It could be a real hazard.
 I was thinking of this when I read ITC researcher Mark Macy’s report on Anne de Guigné who heads “the Group to Protect Newborn Life” over there.
 This spirit-girl is not only virtuous but quite attractive.

-K. (sighing) It’s very clear that our internal guidance system of “inner consonance” is a real life saver and will keep us out of a lot of trouble.
+K. (sighing) It’s very clear that our internal guidance system of “inner consonance” is a real life saver and will keep us from great suffering.

-E. At the surface-level of personality, we're not able to choose a romantic Twin partner; it's your soul's choice.
+E. At the surface-level of personality, we're not able to wisely choose a romantic Twin partner - because it's your soul's choice.
 We can't just decide to make any pretty face an eternal mate by "working on the relationship."
 One either has this sense of "consonance" with another or does not; if it exists, it will be there unendingly, and if it's not there, it will never be there.

-K. Your true mate is God's choice for you, this cannot be changed and was decreed to be so right from the "soul nursery."
+K. Your true mate is God's choice for you, this cannot be changed and was decreed, right from the "soul nursery."

 Kahlil Gibran: "It is wrong to think that love comes from long companionship and persevering courtship.
 Love is the offspring of spiritual affinity and unless that affinity is created in a moment, it will not be created for years or even generations."